IBM-Cloud/terraform-provider-ibm/website/docs/d/dns_custom_resolver_secondary_zones.html.markdown

 Review the argument reference that you can specify for your data source.

-- `instance_id` - (Required, String) The GUID of the private DNS service instance.
+- `instance_id` - (Required, String) The GUID of the DNS Services instance.
 - `resolver_id` - (Required, String) The unique identifier of a custom resolver.

 ## Attribute reference

-In addition to the argument references list, you can access the following attribute references after your data source are created.
+In addition to the argument references list, you can access the following attribute references after your data sources are created.

 - `secondary_zones` (List) List of secondary zones.